Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 where $f_{\rm b}$ is the fallback fraction \citep{Fryer_2012}, $M_{\rm NS}$ is the canonical neutron star mass ($M_{\rm NS} = 1.4 M_{\odot}$) and $v_{\rm kick}$ is a random kick velocity drawn from the distribution inferred by \citet{Verbunt2017} from proper motion measurements of pulsars.
 We determine the change in the inner and outer orbit due to the core collapse of any of the stars in the triple system based on the formalism developed in \citet{Pijloo2012}.

 Models of \citet{Fryer_2012} predict that the most massive stars collapse directly (typically $M_{\rm ZAMS} \gtrsim 40\,M_{\odot}$), without any ejecta, and the only mass loss during the remnant formation is due to neutrino losses, which is assumed to be 10 per cent of the pre-core-collapse mass of the star.
+We note that the actual neutrino mass loss is considered to be uncertain, and other population synthesis codes assume considerably smaller losses, e.g. 1 per cent of pre-collapse mass \citep[][]{Belczynski2020:evolutionary_roads_leading_to}, or a fixed value of 0.1$\,M_{\odot}$ loss \citep[][]{Riley2022:compas_paper}.
+Recent observations suggest that mass decrements from neutrino emission could indeed be only about a few percent of the pre-collapse mass \citep[][]{Vigna-Gomez2023}.
 Additionally, we assume that the neutrino emission is spherically symmetrical and do not impart natal kick onto the BH.
 In this case, the orbit is only changed due to the instantaneous mass loss \citep[e.g. via Blaauw kick, see][]{Blaauw1961}.
 We note that, if the pre-core-collapse orbit is circular, a Blauuw kick due to neutrino losses does not lead to a significant change in the inner orbital elements.
 However, this is no longer the case for eccentric pre-core-collapse orbits.
 In particular, if the core collapse occurs near the pericenter, the orbit can become significantly wider \citep[e.g.][]{Hills1983}.